There are a couple of ways to get involved at the City of Edmonton Archives:

 - Secure destruction

-More information on donating records can be found on our donation agreement.
+More information on donating records can be found on our donation form, found below.
 We’ve also created guidelines for organizations which include recommendations on how long to keep records and the kinds of records archives are looking for.

 You can also contact us about donations at 780-496-8711 or at firstname.lastname@example.org.